 My favorite container to use is a mason jar.
 I like that you can screw the lid on, and it is easy to store in the refrigerator.
 You can also make overnight oats in glass Tupperware containers.

-Overnight oats make a delicious healthy breakfast.
-Eating the oats cold prepared, instead of cooking, helps to preserve nutrients and omega 3s that are in oats.
+Overnight oats make a delicious, healthy breakfast.
+Instead of cooking, eating the oats cold prepared helps preserve nutrients and omega 3s in oats.

-Most often, if your overnight oats are really mushy, it is because you used gluten free quick oats instead of gluten free whole rolled oats.
+Most often, if your overnight oats are mushy, you used gluten free quick oats instead of gluten free whole rolled oats.
 Quick oats are not the oats you want to use.
-Also, make sure you didn't use too much liquid.
+Also, make sure you don’t use too much liquid.